Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 ![Multiple dashboards](/Assets/Screenshots/DataHub/Overview/MultipleDashboards.png "[Multiple dashboards]")

 1. Click the ![Delete](/Assets/Icons/Cross02.png "[Delete]") (Delete) button on the dashboard tab you want to delete.
-  The *Confirm Tab Deletion* window is displayed.
+  The *Confirm tab deletion* window is displayed.

   ![Confirm tab deletion](/Assets/Screenshots/DataHub/Overview/ConfirmTabDeletion.png "[Confirm tab deletion]")

 2. Click the [ACCEPT] button in the bottom right corner.
-  The *Confirm Tab Deletion* window is closed.
+  The *Confirm tab deletion* window is closed.
 The dashboard is deleted.

   > [Info] Be aware that the dashboard cannot be recovered as the deletion process cannot be undone.